 I was born in Oxford, UK, in 1983.
 My interest in travel arose from the 2 years my father worked in Oman from 1995 – 1997 and we spent most of our weekends exploring the country’s still fairly undeveloped interior.

 As part of my French and Spaish degree at Exeter University I spent five months doing an internship in Buenos Aires, Argentina.
 After finishing I had a month to spare and used it to visit the Matses people in the Amazon‘s Javari Basin on the border between Peru and Brazil.
 It was this trip that really got me hooked on travel off the unbeaten track.

-In the four years since finishing university I have divided my time between teaching / private tutoring English in Moscow to save up money and traveling to spend it.
-I have ended up staying in Russia for much longer than I originally intended for several reasons: 1) I find it fascinating, and it has more areas off the unbeaten track than almost any other country, 2) The pay for private tutoring English is incredible, plus I have no career commitment so can leave whenever I want, come back when I run out of money and always find work waiting for me.
+For four years after finishing university I divided my time between teaching / private tutoring English in Moscow to save up money and traveling to spend it.
+I ended up staying in Russia for much longer than I had originally intended for several reasons: 1) I find it fascinating, and it has more areas off the unbeaten track than almost any other country, 2) The pay for private tutoring English is incredible, plus I had no career commitment so can leave whenever I want, come back when I run out of money and always find work waiting for me.

 by EddyV with no comments yet.